-Microtissues are free-floating entities, cultured and transported in multi-well plates engineered with special features that allow for better visualization, maintenance, and analysis of microtissues.
-For transport, the plates are sealed with a thermally glued membrane, creating an closed compartment for each microtissue.
+Microtissues are free-floating entities cultured and transported in multi-well plates engineered with special features that allow for better visualization, maintenance, and analysis of microtissues.
+For transport, the plates are sealed with a thermally glued membrane, creating a closed compartment for each microtissue.

-The tissues endure shipping conditions during at least 96h without any measurable loss in viability or functionality.
-This time window allows us to safely transport our products to every laboratory in our primary markets in Europe, Japan and the US.
+The tissues endure shipping conditions for at least 96h without any measurable loss in viability or functionality.
+This time window allows us to safely transport our products to every laboratory in our primary markets in Europe, Japan, and the US.
 Typically, transit times to these destinations are substantially shorter than 96h, resulting in a comfortable safety margin in case of hold-ups in transit.

-Being able to deliver truly assay-ready products in high quality internationally is key to make our complex 3D models available to a broad user base.
-We believe that putting this technology in the hands of as many researchers as possible, worldwide, ultimately contributes to discover better and safer drugs.
+Being able to deliver truly assay-ready products of high quality internationally is key to making our complex 3D models available to a broad user base.
+We believe that putting this technology in the hands of as many researchers as possible worldwide ultimately contributes to discovering better and safer drugs.